Ms. Descovich advised on the corporate governance and securities regulation issues in connection with the following recent transactions:

 - Eli Lilly and Company in its $5.4 billion acquisition of the animal health business of Novartis AG

-- L’Oréal USA in its acquisition of NYX, Los Angeles Inc.
+- L’Oréal USA in its acquisition of NYX Cosmetics

-- Valeant Pharmaceuticals International, Inc. in its acquisition of the worldwide rights to the cancer vaccine Provenge and certain other assets from Dendreon Corporation in a Section 363 sale process
+- Valeant Pharmaceuticals International, Inc. (n/k/a Bausch Health Companies) in its $495 million acquisition of the worldwide rights to the cancer vaccine, Provenge, and certain other assets from Dendreon Corporation

 - INC Research, LLC (a portfolio company of Avista Capital Partners and Ontario Teachers’ Pension Plan) in its $173 million initial public offering